khulnasoft/AiKit/docs/overview/deep_dive/docstrings.rst

     -------
     <return value with its description>

-The exception to this is :class:`ivy.Container` :code:`special` method docstrings, which should instead use the following text, as these do not *directly* wrap a function in Ivy's functional API, but rather wrap the pure operator functions themselves, which can be called on any types that support the corresponding special methods:
+The exception to this is :class:`aikit.Container` :code:`special` method docstrings, which should instead use the following text, as these do not *directly* wrap a function in Aikit's functional API, but rather wrap the pure operator functions themselves, which can be called on any types that support the corresponding special methods:

 .. parsed-literal::

-    ivy.Container <special|reverse special> method for the <operator_name> operator,
+    aikit.Container <special|reverse special> method for the <operator_name> operator,
     calling :code:`operator.<operator_name>` for each of the corresponding leaves of the two containers.